rocketacademy/bootcamp-docs/course-logistics/course-methodology.md

 #### More Comfortable

 The More Comfortable section is for students that wish to push their boundaries and have completed Base and Comfortable sections.
-Students can complete SWE1 successfully without ever touching More Comfortable, but students that can complete More Comfortable exercises may be more valuable in the job market.
+Students can complete Coding Bootcamp successfully without ever touching More Comfortable, but students that can complete More Comfortable exercises may be more valuable in the job market.

 ### Exercise / Project Strategies